 Compare While Getting Dressed

-Turn Clean Up Time into a Shape Hunt
+Turn Clean-Up Time into a Shape Hunt

 Use mealtimes, or even when packing lunch or snack, to practice counting the items on the plate, or the items needed to build the snack or lunch.
 While getting dressed, or putting laundry away, compare the clothes items.
-Which are big, which are small?
+Which are big, and which are small?
 How are they alike or different?
-Make “clean up time” a game, by asking your child to pick up or find all the toys that are a square, then circle, and so on!
+Make “clean up time” a game by asking your child to pick up or find all the toys that are a square, then a circle, and so on!

 The tips and tricks above can help families be more intentional in supporting learning at home, but the best advice to give is to encourage families to play and have fun together.

 While playing, children aren’t just learning about themselves and the world around them.
 They get to interact with one another and the adults who care for them.
-And, we know it’s through those quality interactions that children can form relationships and feel safe, which is the key to better learning outcomes.
+And we know it’s through those quality interactions that children can form relationships and feel safe, which is the key to better learning outcomes.

 Teachstone Celebrates and Supports Family Engagement